 - 1. Analyze Sales Performance" by District/Region/Territory - 2.
-Identify "Opportunity" (High Potential /Low Performance) Territories - 3.
-Establish total company and regional Quarterly Sales Objectives - 4.
-Establish Regional Quarterly sales objectives - 5.
+Identify "Opportunity" (High Potential /Low Performance) Territories

+- 3. Establish total company and regional Quarterly Sales Objectives - 4.
+Establish Regional Quarterly sales objectives. - 5.
 Develop Sales Tactics and Activities for each Customer Segment - 6.
 Develop a Quarterly Regional Action Plan (The 30-60-90 Day Plan) - 7.
 Identify National Key Accounts and Develop Key Account Plans - 8.
 Develop a Key Account Plan for each of your Key Accounts

 The process I want to bring you through is one of creating these various plans and doing the thinking old school, piece-by-piece, whether that's on paper, on a whiteboard, in the architecture of a PowerPoint deck or worked through online using the sales planning templates and tools in your CRM.
+For me personally, since that's the way I learned, I bring everything through the details I write out in PowerPoint, share that with customers, get their edits, go back and forth a few times, and then commit everything to CRM templates.

-First get your ideas down in any manner that you want.
+First, get your ideas down in any manner that you want.
 Think it through by yourself or with a peer-whatever's the best way for you to work through your own planning whether you're the head of sales or an individual salesperson.
-For me, I think better using a whiteboard, and my first step is just to whiteboard-out my key objectives and timetables.
+For me, even before I go to a PPT deck, I start by using a whiteboard, and my first step is just to whiteboard-out the key objectives and timetables I must meet.
 As I am doing that, various tactical ideas will come to mind, and I just find a place on the whiteboard to start jotting those down.
-What I have at the end of that exercise are most of the basic components of what will need to be put into my plan, once I figure out the architecture.
+What I have at the end of that exercise, which will most likely take four or five sessions, are most of the basic components of what will need to be put into my plan, once I figure out the architecture.
+I then use a PPT deck to be able to visualize that architecture.

-Once those foundational objectives are at least written down, and the foundation begins to take shape, and perhaps the primary tactics are identified, and you're starting to think through what will need to take place in the planning of the actual activities, then we can transfer all of this over to be integrated into your CRM.
+Once those foundational objectives are at least written down, and the foundation begins to take shape, and perhaps the primary tactics are identified, and I'm starting to think through what will need to take place in the planning of the actual activities, then I transfer and integrate everything into my Hubspot CRM.

-I just want you to think all of this through first before you start moving through filling in the blanks on your CRM templates.
-I am a strong believer in CRM platforms, and the more useful apps that tie in that make your life easier and save you time!
+I just want you to think all of this through first before you start moving through filling in the blanks in your CRM templates.
+I am a strong believer in CRM platforms.!
 Having said that, I recommend that you first work through the baseline planning, then move those planning details and tools over to the structures and templates required in your CRM.